One more death recorded in Crawley

-There was one more coronavirus death recorded over the bank holiday weekend in Crawley.

-The dashboard shows 259 people had died in the area by May 3 (Tuesday) – up from 258 on Friday.
+A total of 264 people had died in the area when the UK coronavirus daily dashboard was updated on May 10 (Tuesday) – up from 263 on Monday.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in Crawley.